luffyelric/stripeLib/README.md

 GETTING STARTED:
 First of all you'll need to provide the private or the public keys of your API depending on whether you'll be using it in server or browser respectively.
-To initialize those parameters, you'll have to use the init() function.
+To initialize that parameter, you'll have to use the init() function.

 {